gbadev-org/tonc/content/pages/sndsqr.md

 There are two arrays here, `notes` and `lens`, and a loop over all elements.
 We take a byte from `notes` and use the nybbles for octave and note information, play the note, then wait a while –the length is indicated by the `lens` array– before the next note is played.
 Basically, we're playing music.
 Hey, if the likes of *Schnappi* and *Crazy Frog* can make it into the top 10, I think I'm allowed to call *this* music too, alright?
 Alright.

-The point I'm trying to make is that it's very well possible to play a tune with just the tone generators, technically you don't need digitized music and all that stuff to play something.
+The point I'm trying to make is that it's very well possible to play a tune with just the tone generators.
+Technically you don't need digitized music and all that stuff to play something.
 Of course, it'll sound better if you do, but if you just need a little jingle the tone generators may be all you need.
+Twelve years of Game Boy games using only tone generators prove this.
 Just define some notes (the nybble format for octaves and notes will do) and some lengths and you have the basics already.
 You could even use more than one channel for different effects.

 If you understood that, then get this: the note+length+channel idea is pretty much what tracked music (mod, it, xm, etc) does, only they use a more sophisticated wave than a square wave.
 But the principle is the same.
-Getting it to work takes a little more effort, but that's what Deku's [sound mix tutorial](http://deku.gbadev.org){target="_blank"} is for.
+Getting it to work takes a little more effort, but that's what Deku's [sound mix tutorial](https://deku.gbadev.org/program/sound1.html){target="_blank"} is for.